Restless spirits of some of the poorly treated POWs are still in captivity.

 After the War of 1812, when the British were able to sail up the Potomac River and burn the White House, it became real clear that a coastal defense system was needed.
 The federal government thought, “Wouldn’t it be grand to have a fort on Cockspur Island?”
-The government took control of 150 acres from a private party, and originally planned to build a grand, two story fort with three tiers of guns, but there was a fly in the ointment.
+They took control of 150 acres from a private party, and originally planned to build a two story fort with three tiers of guns, but there was a fly in the ointment.

 HISTORY OF MANIFESTATIONS